techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

  As the ISDone.dll error sometimes arises due to insufficient system memory, increasing virtual memory allocation can be a viable solution.
 Virtual memory is extra memory reallocated from hard drive storage when your PC’s RAM utilization is at maximum.
 Expanding the paging file will increase the virtual memory.

- You can apply this solution by following the steps in our[how to increase virtual memory](https://www.makeuseof.com/how-increase-virtual-memory-windows-11/) guide.
+ You can apply this solution by following the steps in our [how to increase virtual memory](https://www.makeuseof.com/how-increase-virtual-memory-windows-11/) guide.
 Enter custom megabyte values in the**Initial** and**Maximum size** boxes on the Virtual Memory window.
 It’s recommended to enter an initial value 1.5 times higher than your PC’s total RAM amount in megabytes.
 Input a maximum value three times higher than the total RAM on your PC.

 ![The Virtual Memory window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/custom-radio-button.jpg)